Geoffrey-69/geoffrey-69/README.md

 - 👀 I’m a passionate software developer

-- 🌱 I’m currently working with javascript and reactjs!
+- 🌱 I’m currently working with javascript,reactjs and Ruby!

-  -🌱 learning Ruby programing
+  -🌱 learning Ruby on Rails

 - ⚡ Fun fact: no animal has a faster metabolism!